 A study conducted in China shows that the indoor air pollution has also been found to be a significant contributor to the occurrence of lung cancer among women.
 Hence it is important to ensure good air quality indoors as well.

-There has been a significant rise in urbanization, industrialisation, and consequently, pollution.
+There has been a significant rise in urbanisation, industrialisation, and consequently, pollution.
 Vehicular emissions, construction and developmental work effusions, fumes from factories, dumping grounds, and burning of fuels are significant contributors to environmental hazards.

 We are continually breathing polluted air.
 And respiratory diseases are not uncommon given the quality of air that pervades urban regions.
 Particulate matter is one of the high-risk factors to these diseases.
 It consists of a mixture of small solid or liquid particles that are present in the air made up of acids, and other organic compounds.
 Inhalation of these minute particles traps them in lung tissue.
 Close contact with lung tissues may cause chronic inflammation and mutations in the DNA of its cells.
 These two mechanisms are likely to cause abnormal growth of cells in the lungs.